MusicDataset/md_homepage/content/musics/f/FantasiainCMajor"Wanderer"D.760(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Fantasia in C Major "Wanderer" D. 760 (1)
+title: Fantasia in C Major "Wanderer" D. 760 (1)
 description: This is the description for Fantasia in C Major "Wanderer" D. 760 by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]